TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** Rare
 **Year:** 1997

 Simply iconic.
 Rare took a movie license - something usually synonymous with disaster - and created one of the N64's defining experiences.
 The campaign was brilliant, with multiple objectives depending on difficulty and levels that encouraged exploration and stealth.
 But the multiplayer?
 That's where friendships died.
 Four-player split-screen battles with proximity mines in the Facility, Slappers Only in the Complex, License to Kill mode making everyone a glass cannon - these became the stuff of legend.
 Oddjob was banned in my house for being too short.
-It's the game that made local multiplayer FPS a phenomenon on consoles.
+It's the game that made local multiplayer FPS a thing.

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>
-<blockquote style="font-style: italic; margin-top: 0.5em;">The first time I saw a guard on the opening level actually react to where you shot them as a 10 year is forever etched into my mind.
+<blockquote style="font-style: italic; margin-top: 0.5em;">The first time I saw a guard on the opening level actually react to where you shot them as a 10 year old is forever etched into my mind.
 I could not beleive that realism could exist in a video game  -a few years later, when i was allowed to actually play the game, I used to love the 2nd level 'Facility', sneaking through the ventilation system above the bathroom stalls, dropping down behind an unsuspecting guard...</blockquote>
 </details>

 ---